 As part of the project, E.S.
 Wagner is constructing a total of seven bridges, six of which are large double structures on the proposed US 24.
 This structure work requires over 51,000 square feet of Mechanically Stabilized Earth Wall, almost 27,000 lineal feet of foundation piling and 7,400 cubic yards of quality control/quality assurance structural concrete.

 From the roadway prospective, this is a massive grading and drainage project requiring 2.5 million cubic yards of embankment and nearly one million cubic yards of excavation.
 E.S.
 Wagner will also install approximately 215,000 tons of aggregate base, nearly 36,000 lineal feet of storm drainage up to 102 inches in diameter, and just over 72 miles of underdrain.

-A major obstacle to the completion of the project occurred in November 2007 when, due to weak subsurface soils unknown to the project designers, a large bridge embankment failed and required the removal and replacement of approximately 120,000 cubic yards of embankment.
+A major obstacle to the completion of the highway infrastructure project occurred in November 2007 when, due to weak subsurface soils unknown to the project designers, a large bridge embankment failed and required the removal and replacement of approximately 120,000 cubic yards of embankment.
 E.S.
 Wagner worked with the Ohio Department of Transportation to develop a solution that would not delay the completion of the project.
 Once authorized, E.S Wagner immediately mobilized the necessary manpower and equipment and altered the sequence of the remaining contract work.
 Despite this obstacle, E.S.
-Wagner anticipates completion of the project on or ahead of the original schedule.
+Wagner anticipates completion of the expressway construction project on, or ahead, of the original schedule.